jeremybeck/Coursera_GettingCleaningData/CodeBook.md

 ## Overview
-This codebook contains detailed instructions for combining and reformatting the UCI Human Activity Recognition Dataset, described in further detail at the source: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+This codebook contains an overview of the data in the UCI Human Activity Recognition Data set, described in further detail at the source: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 This data set is comprised of a series of accelerometer readings taken from smartphones.
 There were thirty participants who took part in five activities: